awsdocs/amazon-dynamodb-developer-guide/doc_source/encryption.tutorial.md

   }
   ```

-**To update an encrypted table with a customer managed CMK for DynamoDB**
+**To update an encrypted table with a customer managed key for DynamoDB**
 + Update the encrypted `Music` table, as in the following example\.

   ```